Target and Amazon beginning holiday sales in October

 Target Corp. announced that it would begin holiday sales earlier this year with the return of its “Target Deal Days” event.
 The first wave of holiday sales will start Thursday and end Saturday.

 Target and nationwide branded items will be sold at a discounted price.
-No membership fee is required to take part in the sale.
+No membership fee is required to take part in the sale, KTLA reports.

 The retail company also announced plans to hire 100,000 seasonal employees to help assist shoppers during the holiday season.